colinhowe/djangosampler/README.rst

    There are several plugins available and it is worthwhile reading through them to get the most use out of this tool.
+ * If you are using cost based sampling then set DJANGO_SAMPLER_BASE_TIME to the expected duration of a normal query in seconds.
+By default this is set to 5ms.

 Viewing Results